-In addition, we considered provisions of other laws and regulations that do not have a direct effect on the financial statements but compliance with which may be fundamental to the group's ability to operate or to avoid a material penalty such as data protection requirements, US Government regulations and telecom regulations.
+- Had a direct effect on the determination of material amounts and disclosures in the financial statements.
+These included the UK Companies Act and relevant tax legislation; and - Do not have a direct effect on the financial statements but compliance with which may be fundamental to the group's ability to operate or to avoid a material penalty such as data protection requirements, US Government regulations and telecom regulations.